 If some students are more willing to believe supply and demand theory can predict market outcomes in large part because this theory has been presented by teachers and professors, who are authority figures, and if other students are less trusting of authority are more skeptical of the predictive power of economic theory, and if trust in authority is correlated with political orientation (or some sociodemographic variable), then our results could show a spurious correlation between political orientation and belief in economic theory.
 To avoid this confound we create an independent measure of trust in authority.
-Note that the concept of "trust in authority" has nothing to do with the concept of "authoritarian personality" as defined by Adorno and others.

-Almost all of the 'trust in authority' items refer to concrete situations familiar to Russian as well as American students, and so the translations were straightforward.
+The 'trust in authority' items refer to concrete situations familiar to Russian as well as American students, and so the translations were straightforward.
 In the final instrument we used four items, presented with their translations below: